sqorn/sqorn/docs/docs/experimental.md

 ### How does sqorn work?

-When a method on the query builder `sq` is called, it pushes an object containing the method name and arguments to an array named `methods`.
+When a method on the query builder `sq.from` is called, it pushes an object containing the method name and arguments to an array named `methods`.

 ```javascript
 sq.from`person`.where`age > ${20} and age < ${30}`.return`name`